Hansade2005/pixel-pilot/TOKEN_USAGE_ANALYSIS.md

 ```
 - AI is making 19 tool calls in a single request
 - Each tool call includes the full context + previous tool results
-- `analyze_project` tool reads all files and includes them in responses
+- AI tools read all files and include them in responses

 #### 2. **Conversation Memory Accumulation**
 - Previous conversation context is included in each request